jvietman/2d-simple-vehicle-sim/README.md

     => try minimizing physics lag so it doesnt even happen => make async or whatever (idk)
     --> FIXED! update accumulated time in the loop so it knows if it did all the calculations it had to do
-- [ ] on too low fps, fps is inaccurate
-    => try implementing check, if taking too long to generate 0.2, then just print 1 second fps
-- [ ] get events all the time, dont miss events because you calculate some bs => async events.get()?
+- [X] get events all the time, dont miss events because you calculate some bs => async events.get()?
-- [ ] rendering problem
+- [X] rendering problem
     - how do sprites work?
     - what is the order all the things are executed?
     - fix code in mainloop, check objects list etc
+- [ ] on too low fps, fps is inaccurate
+    => try implementing check, if taking too long to generate 0.2, then just print 1 second fps
-- [ ] render car object in middle
+- [ ] render car object in middle, not top left
 - [ ] blit all objects (except map) on one surface
+- [ ] map chunk scaling wrong:
+    - if units same as pixels of image, it works
+    - if units different than pixels, then scaling is for some reason wrong

 ### Update Revs
 How do the revs update?
 How do they increase and decrease over time with certain inputs?